A DAY IN THE LIFE OF A SHARK LAB VOLUNTEER

 WHAT ARE THE “FIRST MATE” DUTIES?

-Everyone takes a turn as First Mate of the lab.
+Everyone takes a turn as First Mate of the Lab.
 Responsibilities include completing a list of duties, such as cleaning the bathrooms, sweeping the deck, and meal preparation.
-The First Mate is also the main point of contact for those out in the field that day, as well as overseeing the care of lab dogs and pen sharks.
+The First Mate is also the main point of contact for those out in the field that day.
 The First Mate has to exhibit good time management skills as they ensure the rest of crew stay on task and are efficiently cleaned up for dinner.

 Some of our research requires working into, and sometimes through, the night.
-For example, during our tagging program (PIT) we gillnet from 1800 to 0600, or when longlines are set multiple crews will check for shark captures throughout the night.
+For example, during our tagging program (PIT) we gillnet from 1800 to 0600, or when shark surveys are set, multiple crews will check for shark captures throughout the night.
 While the work day can be gruelling, crews that are working through the night are usually able to catch up on sleep over the next few days.
 By 2300 the station is quiet.

 With hard work and aptitude comes responsibility as we rely a great deal on skilled volunteers to run and lead activities out in the field.
-All of our past and present PhD students, and most of the staff were valued interns, before they obtained their positions.
+All of our past and present PhD students, and most of the Station Crew were valued interns before they obtained their positions.
 We are always excited when a new group of volunteers arrives as they come with varying perspectives from different countries and backgrounds!